This post may include affiliate links; for details, see our disclosure policy.

 - Preheat oven to 450°F.

-- Meanwhile, prepare the rice or quinoa according to the package instructions.
+- Meanwhile, prepare the rice or quinoa according to the package instructions or use our Instant Pot rice or Instant Pot quinoa methods.

 - Drain and rinse the chickpeas; mix them with a drizzle of olive oil and a few pinches kosher salt.